nishkalavallabhi/FieldLinguisticsProject/README.md

 the same sound into different IPA transcriptions.
 I wondered if we can come up with a simple way to look for a closest match in IPA alphabet automatically.
 I thought OpenSmile is a good starting point - and thus, this project began.

+Step 1: Get all mp3 files from [an IPA sounds repo](http://web.uvic.ca/ling/resources/ipa/charts/IPAlab/IPAsounds/) (wget) Step 2: Convert them all to wav (mpg123)
+Step 3: Extract audio features for all these wav files (OpenSmile) Step 4: For a given wav file, return the most similar sounds from IPA based on distance between audio feature vectors (Python)